 COLLABORATION

-Collaboration asks students to consider both, how they individually contribute, and how a group works together.
+Collaboration is an individual student's ability to contribute to group tasks.
 Collaboration helps students not only develop their academic and social skills but also help contribute to a learning community.
-Collaboration fosters a student’s ability to engage in a learning environment that is authentic, active, relational, responsive and complex.
 The Collaboration rubrics provide an opportunity to both reflect individually and as a group.

 AGENCY